| Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 19:2 "Did you receive the Holy Spirit when you believed" The fact that they are called "disciples" (Acts 19:1) and the statement "when you believed" imply they were believers.
 This question links

-The book of Acts itself should warn modern interpreters not to be dogmatic in the "necessary" elements and order of salvation.
+The book of Acts itself should warn modern interpreters not to be dogmatic in the "necessary" elements and "order" of salvation events.
 Acts records what occurred, not what should occur every time.
-Salvation is a personal relationship which involves the whole person, but often this is a progressive experience as the relationship deepens and more scriptural information is understood.
-See Fee and Stuart, How To Read the Bible for All Its Worth, chapter 6.
+Salvation is a personal relationship which involves the whole person, but often this is a progressive experience as the relationship deepens and more Scriptural information is understood.
+For further reading on this issue, see

 SPECIAL TOPIC: SPIRIT (gift of. . .)